-2.2.2.10 RECDAY COMMAND (10)
+2.2.2.11 RECDAY COMMAND (10)

-The recday command is one of four routing commands that reads in flow, sediment and chemical loading records from a file and routes the input through the watershed.
+The recday command is one of five routing commands that reads in flow, sediment and chemical loading records from a file for routing through the watershed.
 This command is useful for reading in point source data or data from simulations of upstream areas.
 The recday command is used to read in data summarized on a daily basis.
 The recday command requires two lines.
 Variables required on the recday command lines are: